Aruj Barbarossa

-He became known as Baba Oruç or Baba Aruj (Father Oruç) when he transported large numbers of Morisco, Muslim and Jewish refugees from Spain to North Africa; folk etymology in Europe transformed that name into Barbarossa (which means Redbeard in Italian).
+He became known as Baba Aruj (Father Aruj) when he transported large numbers of Morisco, Muslim and Jewish refugees from Spain to North Africa; in Europe he was known as Barbarossa.

 Background

 His father, Yakup Ağa, was an Ottoman official of Turkish or Albanian descent.
 Yakup Ağa took part in the Ottoman conquest of Lesbos (Midilli) from the Genoese in 1462, and as a reward, was granted the fief of the Bonova village in the island.
 He married a local Christian Greek woman (from Mytilene), named Katerina, who was the widow of an Eastern Orthodox priest.

-They had two daughters and four sons: Ishak, Oruç, Hızır and Ilyas.
+They had two daughters and four sons: Ishak, Aruj, Hızır and Ilyas.
 Yakup became an established potter and purchased a boat to trade his products.
 The four sons helped their father with his business, but not much is known about the daughters.
-At first Oruç helped with the boat, while Hızır helped with pottery.
+At first Aruj helped with the boat, while Hızır helped with pottery.

 Early career

 All four brothers became seamen, engaged in marine affairs and international sea trade.
-Oruç was the first brother to be involved in seamanship, soon joined by the youngest brother Ilyas.
+Aruj was the first brother to be involved in seamanship, soon joined by the youngest brother Ilyas.
 Hızır initially helped their father in the pottery business, but later obtained a ship of his own and also began a career at sea.
 Ishak, the eldest, remained on Mytilene and was involved with the financial affairs of the family business.
 The other three brothers initially worked as sailors, but then turned privateers in the Mediterranean, counteracting the privateering of the Knights Hospitaller of the Island of Rhodes.
-Oruç and Ilyas operated in the Levant, between Anatolia, Syria and Egypt, while Hızır operated in the Aegean Sea and based his operations mostly in Thessaloniki.
+Aruj and Ilyas operated in the Levant, between Anatolia, Syria and Egypt, while Hızır operated in the Aegean Sea and based his operations mostly in Thessaloniki.

-Oruç was a very successful seaman.
+Aruj was a very successful seaman.
 He also learned to speak Italian, Spanish, French, Greek and Arabic in the early years of his career.
 During a trading expedition in Tripoli, Lebanon, he and Ilyas were attacked by a galley of the Knights Hospitaller.
-Ilyas was killed in the fight, and Oruç was wounded.
-Their father's boat was captured, and Oruç was taken prisoner and detained in the Knights' Bodrum Castle for nearly three years.
-Hizir tried to help Oruc by ransoming but failed and Oruc was tortured for the first few years of captivity and later he worked as a slave on the Rhodes Ship which transported prisoners and One Night when the Condition were favorable he managed to escape from the ship and was able to flee to a village where he lived for ten days and later he joined Captain Ali.
+Ilyas was killed in the fight, and Aruj was wounded.
+Their father's boat was captured, and Aruj was taken prisoner and detained in the Knights' Bodrum Castle for nearly three years.
+Hizir tried to help Oruc by ransoming but failed and Oruc was tortured for the first few years of captivity and later he worked as a slave on the Rhodes Ship which transported prisoners.
+One night when conditions were favorable he managed to escape from the ship and was able to flee to a village where he lived for ten days.
+Later he joined Captain Ali.